-- India is a nation with thousands of cultures, where people can find unique characteristics in each of them.
+- India is a nation with thousands of cultures, and people can find unique characteristics in each of them.

 - Despite having numerous differences in various aspects, one thing which binds the whole nation is its unity in diversity.

-- The Religions in India have a deep and great impact in shaping the culture and traditions of the country.
+- Religions in India have a deep and great impact on shaping the culture and traditions of the country.

 - Among the many festivals, India celebrates more than 50 festivals and boasts its dynamic culture via lively festivals like Holi, Diwali, Durga Pooja, Dussehra, Ganesh Chaturthi, Eid, Guru Parab, Christmas etc.